Transmission line loudspeaker: Purpose and design overview

 One key advantage of transmission lines is their ability to conduct the back wave behind the transducer more effectively away from it – reducing the chance for reflected energy permeating back through the diaphragm out of phase with the primary signal.
 Not all transmission lines designs do this effectively.
 Most offset transmission line speakers place a reflective wall fairly close behind the transducer within the enclosure – posing a problem for internal reflections emanating back through the transducer diaphragm.
 Older descriptions explained the design in terms of "impedance mismatch", or pressure waves "reflected" back into the enclosure; these descriptions are now considered outdated and inaccurate as technically the transmission line works through selective production of standing waves and constructive and destructive interference (see below).

 A second benefit is that the resulting music is time coherent (i.e., in phase).
 Fried quoted in 2002, a listening test performed and reported in December 2000's Hi-Fi News (as he believed) in which a high-quality recording was obtained using reputable but non-time-coherent loudspeakers and this recording was then time phase corrected; an expert listening panel "voted unanimously for the superior realism and accuracy of the time corrected output" for high quality sound reproduction.

+Swept-sine on-axis frequency response curve for the IMF TLS80 MkII transmission line loudspeaker system (circa 1977).
+Note the cancellation-induced dip in the response in the 100–200 Hz frequency region.

 One of the significant and common problems with a transmission line loudspeaker system is the unwanted phase-cancellation effects of higher line harmonics bleeding from the transmission line and adversely affecting the overall sound field.
 For example, in the PMC PMC6 mid-sized transmission line monitoring loudspeaker, there is a dip around 300 Hz that is caused by the fifth harmonic of the transmission line’s resonant frequency.
 This type of problem is quite common, and it was readily apparent in other transmission line loudspeakers.
-For example, the large IMF TLS80 MkII from 1977 also had an anomaly, but this time at the lower frequency of about 140 Hz, consisting of an almost one-octave-wide deleterious 2-dB dip in the on-axis response.
+For example, the large IMF TLS80 MkII from 1977 also had an anomaly, but this time at the lower frequency of about 140 Hz, consisting of an almost one-octave-wide deleterious 3-dB or so dip in the on-axis response.
 Another problem is that the sound radiation from the exit of the line is spread over a quite broad frequency range caused by the hump of the quarter-wave transmission line resonance, whereas the high-Q port resonance of a vented-box loudspeaker rolls off much more quickly and extends over a much narrower frequency band.
 These sorts of issues with transmission line loudspeakers can lead to tonal accuracy problems that cannot be resolved.